Quantum Darwinism-encoding transitions on expanding trees: General setup and observables

-This distribution of a random matrix ensemble will be our main probe of information retrieval.
-We now use it to define three different phases of information retrieval.
-In an appropriate thermodynamic limit, \begin{itemize} \item A \textbf{Quantum Darwinism} (QD) phase is one in which $\tilde{Q} / q $ is almost surely a pure state (projector).
-A distribution that is supported in the manifold of pure states will be called ``perfectly QD''. \item An \textbf{encoding} phase is one in which $\tilde{Q} = \mathbf{1}$ with probability one.
-The distribution $\delta(\tilde{Q} - \mathbf{1})$ will be called ``perfectly encoding''. \item An \textbf{intermediate} phase is one in which none of the above holds, that is, $\tilde{Q}/q$ is a mixed state but not maximally mixed.
-An intermediate distribution is one that is neither QD nor encoding. \end{itemize} Let us make a few remarks.
+We shall therefore use $\chi(F;R) $ to define three phases of information retrieval: \begin{itemize} \item A \textbf{Quantum Darwinism} (QD) phase is one in which

+in some thermodynamic limit (same below).
+In the QD phase, measuring the environment fraction reveals all of the injected information~\cite{girolami,duruisseau}. \item An \textbf{encoding} phase is one in which

+In the encoding phase, measuring the environment fraction fails to reveal any injected information. \item An \textbf{intermediate} phase is one in which none of the above holds.
+In this phase, measuring the environment reveals partially the injected information. \end{itemize} The use of the term ``phase'' is justified by the following observation: As a model goes from one phase to another upon tuning some parameter, the thermodynamic limit of $\chi(F;R)$ must depend non-analytically on that parameter (an analytical function that is constant somewhere must be constant everywhere). \textit{Phase transitions} of information retrieval are, by the standard definition, parameter space loci where $\chi(F;R)$ is non-analytical.

 By the above definition, the phase of information retrieval depends on the environment dynamics (described by the isometry $V$), the fraction $F$ and the choice of measurement.
 As we will see, the phase diagram of a model generally depends on the choice of the measurement.
-Usually, the term Quantum Darwinism is also associated with a weak dependence on the fraction size $F$, since classical objectivity requires information to be retrievable in small fractions.
+Often, the term Quantum Darwinism is also associated with an independence on the fraction size $F$, especially when $|F| / |E| \to 0$, since classical objectivity requires information to be retrievable in small fractions.
 We do not include this requirement in the above definition to keep it simple.
 Instead, we will treat the fraction size as one extra parameter of the phase diagram.
-It turns out that in the tree models we shall study (and those of \cite{FC}), the phase of the model becomes independent of the relative size $|F| / |E|$ in the thermodynamic limit.
+Nevertheless, It turns out that in the tree models we shall study (and those of \cite{FC}), the phase of the model does become independent of the relative size $|F| / |E|$ in the thermodynamic limit.

-By focusing on the random matrix ensemble $\tilde{Q}$, we are ignoring the correlation between the revealed information $\tilde{Q}_m$ and the outcome $m$ itself.
-In other words we define the phases by what can be learned about the reference in principle, without bothering ourselves with how to learn from an outcome $m$ in practice.
-We will address this question within the context of tree models in Section \ref{sec:coarsegrain}.